Reconfigurable Intelligent Surfaces in Challenging Environments: Underwater, Underground, Industrial and Disaster: Future challenges

 \subsection{Known challenges for RIS}

-Like in the terrestrial RIS-assisted communication networks, the main challenges can be outlined as \begin{itemize} \item channel estimation/pilot decontamination, \item precoding/beamforming, \item control signaling. \end{itemize} Channel estimation is one of the biggest challenges for RIS-assisted wireless networks, since RISs are typically passive\footnote{'Smart' RIS can be produced by connecting it to a wireless sensor node, which can perform some signal processing and computation.
-However, this functionality is viewed as a long-term evolution of RIS and discussed as one of the future challenges in Section \ref{sec:distributed}.} and cannot perform channel estimation by themselves.
-Hence, the channel between the network nodes and RIS is difficult to obtain in practice.
-This problem becomes even tougher with increasing number of RIS elements, for which the estimation needs to be performed, and with increasing number of RIS devices.
+Like in the terrestrial RIS-assisted communication networks, the main challenges can be outlined as \begin{itemize} \item channel estimation/pilot decontamination, \item precoding/beamforming, \item control signaling. \end{itemize} Channel estimation is one of the biggest challenges for RIS-assisted wireless networks.
+This problem becomes even tougher with increasing number of RIS elements and with increasing number of RIS devices, for which the estimation needs to be performed.
 In addition, similarly to the Massive Multiple-Input Multiple-Ouput (MIMO) systems, the channel estimation is impacted by the correlation between training sequences in terms of pilot contamination.
-However, the methods of pilot decontamination may not be entirely applicable due to the problematic channel estimation with passive RISs.
+Various types of channel estimation for the whole cascade of RIS links have been analyzed so far, see Section \ref{sec:sota}.
+However, regarding the time-variant and higly dispersive channels in CEs, these methods may not be sufficiently accurate.

 Precoding and beamforming are considered the key functionality of RIS.
 Despite a large number of research works dedicated to this system aspect, the design rules for the precoding/beamforming in wireless networks with multiple RISs is not yet fully understood.
 In fact, passive beamforming using multiple RISs with ping-pong multihop signaling seems very challenging.
-Furthermore, the use of symbol-level precoding for large RIS-assisted networks has only been briefly addressed in few works so far.
+Interestingly, the channel correlation in CEs is very rare due to the various effects impacting each individual communication link, such that the spatial diversity can be better exploited.
+However, to combat the path loss, large RISs with many elements are needed, which substantially enhances the complexity of the phase shift optimization.

 Control signaling is important for the operability of RIS.
 In order to update the phase shifts of the RIS elements, the connectivity between RIS and its parental node (e.g. base station) has to be very reliable and fast.
 This becomes a burden in case of a large number of elements, since the corresponding large amount of data may require a very high data rate to ensure that the update frequency satisfies the system requirements.
+For the CEs, the control signals will be highly distorted and attenuated, which may cause errors in their decoding and potential need for retransmission.